springfall2008/batpred/docs/configuration-guide.md

 You should try to tune **input_number.predbat_inverter_loss**, **input_number.predbat_battery_loss** and **input_number.predbat_battery_loss_discharge** to the correct % loss for your system in order to get more accurate predictions.
 Around 4% for each is good for a hybrid inverter.

+For a Hybrid inverter the inverter loss includes the loss on inverting PV as well going AC to DC when importing.
+Battery loss charge and discharge are factors to account for the loss in charging and discharging the battery as DC.

+For a AC coupled inverter the inverter loss is just the loss of the battery inverter, if you need to model the loss of your PV inverter then use **input_number.predbat_pv_scaling** or adjust your Solcast output.
+Battery loss charge and discharge are factors to account for the loss in charging and discharging the battery as DC.

 Also set **switch.predbat_inverter_hybrid** to True or False depending upon if you have a Hybrid or AC-Coupled battery.

 The setting **input_number.predbat_metric_battery_cycle** (_expert mode_) can be used to put a 'virtual cost' in pence per kWh on using your battery for charging and discharging.<BR>